Bell P-39 Airacobra: XP-39 developments

 The XP-39 made its maiden flight on 6 April 1938. at Wright Field, Ohio, achieving 390 mph at 20000 ft, reaching this altitude in only five minutes.
 However, the XP-39 was found to be short on performance at altitude.
 Flight testing had found its top speed at 20000 ft to be lower than the 400 mph of the original proposal.

 As originally specified by Kelsey and Saville, the XP-39 had a turbo-supercharger to augment its high-altitude performance.
 Bell cooled the turbo with a scoop on the left side of the fuselage.
 Kelsey wished to shepherd the XP-39 through its early engineering teething troubles, but he was ordered to England.
 The XP-39 project was handed over to others, and in June 1939 the prototype was ordered by General Henry H. Arnold to be evaluated in NACA wind tunnels to find ways of increasing its speed, by reducing parasitic drag.
 Tests were carried out, and Bell engineers followed the recommendations of NACA and the Army to reduce drag such that the top speed was increased 16%.
 NACA wrote, "it is imperative to enclose the supercharger within the airplane with an efficient duct system for cooling the rotor and discharging the cooling air and exhaust gases."
 In the very tightly planned XP-39, though, there was no internal space left over for the turbo.
-Using a drag-buildup scheme, a number of potential areas of drag reduction were found.
+Using a drag-buildup scheme, potential areas of drag reduction were found.
 NACA concluded that a top speed of 429 mph could be realized with the aerodynamic improvements they had developed and an uprated V-1710 with only a single-stage, single-speed supercharger.

 At a pivotal meeting with the USAAC and NACA in August 1939, Larry Bell proposed that the production P-39 aircraft be configured without the turbocharger.
 Some historians have questioned Bell's true motivation in reconfiguring the aircraft.
 The strongest hypothesis is that Bell's factory did not have an active production program and he was desperate for cash flow.
 Other historians mention that wind tunnel tests made the designers believe the turbocharger installation was so aerodynamically cluttered that it had more disadvantages than advantages.